-Exercise & Rehabilitation Sciences majors at UMD engage in the study of human movement, broadly encompassing the biomechanical, physiological, and psychological adaptations that occur as a result of physical activity and regular exercise.
+The Exercise & Rehabilitation Sciences major at UMD engages in the study of human movement, broadly encompassing the biomechanical, physiological, and psychological adaptations that occur as a result of physical activity and regular exercise.

 The Bachelor of Applied Science degree in Exercise and Rehabilitation Sciences begins with an introduction to the discipline of Exercise Science and foundational science coursework in biology, chemistry, physics, and mathematics.
 Additional lower division courses include anatomy and physiology, and technique courses in the assessment of aerobic fitness and resistance training exercises.
 Upper division coursework begins with the core exercise science areas of Biomechanics, Exercise Physiology, and Motor Learning & Control.
 Additional applied coursework provides further exploration into areas of study such as:

 - Exercise Adherence

 - Nutrition & Metabolism

 - Statistics & Research Methods

 - Coursework required in both foundational and applied sciences.